jdlafferty/relational/rebuttals/eiad.md

 > On the Math Problem experiments: It seems the dataset consists of 8 tasks, but only 5 of these are investigated in the experiments.
 Is there a particular reason for this omission?

 The math dataset contains 8 "modules", but each module contains several tasks.
+The total number of tasks is quite large.
 We did not have the computational resources to run an evaluation on all tasks.
-The tasks were chosen semi-arbitrarily as a representative set of the full set of tasks.
+The tasks were chosen (semi-arbitrarily) as a representative set of the full set of tasks.

 > On the SET Comparison against a symbolic-input model: When pre-training the abstractor relations, is the input from the same pre-trained CNN as when training the multi-head abstractor, or also from the symbolic inputs?